AI Ethics & EU AI Act Compliance Software

 The AI Ethics certification documents your organization's responsible AI governance and compliance with the EU AI Act, ensuring ethical AI development and deployment practices.

-Enforcement of the EU AI Act (Regulation 2024/1689) is arriving in phases: prohibited AI practices from February 2025, general-purpose AI rules by mid-2025, and full high-risk system obligations by August 2026.
-Any organisation that develops, deploys, or distributes AI systems within the European Union must classify each system by risk tier — unacceptable, high, limited, or minimal — and compile conformity documentation proportional to that classification.
-Penalties reach 7% of worldwide annual turnover for violations involving prohibited practices, the highest fine ceiling in EU regulatory history.
+Enforcement of the EU AI Act (Regulation 2024/1689) is arriving in phases.
+While prohibited AI practices and general-purpose AI rules came into force in 2025, the deadline for High-Risk (Annex III) systems has been pushed via the Digital Omnibus to December 2027.
+Any organisation that develops, deploys, or distributes AI systems within the European Union must classify each system by risk tier — unacceptable, high, limited, or minimal.
+Notably, under Article 63, SMEs and microenterprises benefit from specific derogations, allowing them to implement simplified Quality Management Systems (QMS) while avoiding the heaviest administrative burdens of the Act.

 High-risk AI systems face the heaviest burden: technical files demonstrating data governance, accuracy metrics, robustness testing, cybersecurity controls, and human oversight protocols must exist before market placement and stay current throughout the system lifecycle.
 For companies in the electronics and IoT sector, the AI Act intersects with the Cyber Resilience Act, creating overlapping but distinct obligations for connected products that incorporate machine learning.